umitcan07/umitcan07/README.md

-### Hi there 👋

 It's Ümit from Turkey 🇹🇷

-I am based in Istanbul, Ankara, or any motorway in between 🛣️
+I am based in Istanbul, Ankara, or any road in between 🛣️

 ## Currently